 Avoid contact between brake fluid and painted parts.
 Brake fluid corrodes paint.
-Only use clean brake fluid from a sealed container.

 - Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Take off cover 2 with membrane 3. - Manually press the brake caliper toward the brake disc to push back the brake pistons.
 Ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.